 Rainbow Falls is a very popular (I believe year-round) waterfall near downtown Hilo.

-Even though we weren’t fortunate enough to see the falls with its namesake rainbows, I believe since it’s east-facing, it can produce rainbows perhaps around mid-morning or later in the morning (assuming the sun would be out, which is not a guaranteed thing in the windward side of the island).
+Even though we weren’t fortunate enough to see the falls with its namesake rainbows, I believe since it’s east-facing, it can produce rainbows perhaps around mid-morning or later in the morning.

 From the Hilo Airport at the Hwy 19 and Hwy 11 junction with Banyan Drive in Hilo, we headed west on Hwy 19 for about 3 miles to Waianuenue Ave.
 Then, we turned left and took Waianuenue Ave west for about 1.25 miles.
 A quarter-mile past the junction with Hwy 200, turn right at Rainbow Falls Drive and drive another quarter-mile to the spacious paved car park for the falls on the right.